 Can Urgent Care Give IV Fluids?
 Yes, But Know Your Options

 Yes, most urgent care clinics can give you IV fluids for dehydration.
-If you're mildly to moderately dehydrated from illness, heat exposure, or a rough night out, urgent care is equipped to start an IV and get fluids into your system.
-But before you drive to the nearest clinic and sit in a waiting room, it's worth knowing that urgent care isn't your only option, and depending on your situation, it might not be your best one either.
+If you're mildly to moderately dehydrated from illness, heat exposure, or a rough night out, urgent care can start an IV and get fluids into your system.
+But before you drive to the nearest clinic and sit in a waiting room, know that urgent care isn't your only option.
+Depending on your situation, it might not be your best one either.

-This guide breaks down what to expect from urgent care IV treatment, what it costs, and how it compares to the emergency room and mobile IV therapy so you can make the right call for your situation.
+This guide covers what to expect from urgent care IV treatment, what it costs, and how it stacks up against the emergency room and mobile IV therapy.

 What urgent care IV treatment actually looks like

-Most people picture a quick in-and-out when they think about getting IV fluids at urgent care.
+Most people picture a quick in-and-out.
 The reality takes longer than you'd expect.

 1. Drive to the clinic.
-When you're dehydrated, nauseous, or generally feeling terrible, getting in a car and driving 15 to 30 minutes isn't fun.
-In the East Valley, where summer temperatures regularly exceed 110 degrees, sitting in a hot car while dehydrated can make things worse.
+When you're dehydrated, nauseous, or feeling terrible, getting in a car and driving 15 to 30 minutes is miserable.
+In the East Valley, where summer temperatures regularly exceed 110 degrees, sitting in a hot car while dehydrated makes things worse.

 2. Check in and fill out paperwork.
 Insurance cards, medical history forms, consent paperwork.
 This takes 10 to 15 minutes even if you've been there before.